zudov/eller-maze-generator/README.md

 Eller's Algorithm for maze generation
 =====================================
+**WARNING**: THIS CODE IS HORRIBLE, H-O-R-R-I-B-L-E. I wrote it when I was a very newbie at haskell.
+Please, learn no Haskell from it.
+And please, do not judge my haskell/coding foo based on code in that repo.
+I gonna refactor^W rewrite that code soon, it's in my DO-SOME-OTHER-DAY list.

 This is my implementation of algorythm which is described [here](http://www.neocomputer.org/projects/eller.html).
 It creates perfect mazes, here are few examples:

 Small 5x5 maze: